faizalabdulmanaf0-hue/Web3-Risk-Logic-Analysis/README.md

 ---

-«Research Philosophy:
+# 🎯 Research Philosophy

+Most critical security incidents are **not caused by a single vulnerability**.

-The most dangerous failures rarely originate from a single bug.
-They emerge from the interaction between incentives, governance, algorithms, and distributed decision-making.
-My work focuses on identifying these hidden failure modes before they become real-world incidents.»
+They emerge from the interaction between **software, governance, incentives, AI decision-making, financial infrastructure, and human behavior**.

+My research focuses on identifying these hidden failure modes before they evolve into real-world incidents.

+---

+# 🚀 Objective

+I am passionate about researching and improving the security, resilience, and governance of complex digital systems.

+This portfolio demonstrates my approach to analyzing failures across **AI, Web3, Financial Infrastructure, Distributed Systems, and Logic-Driven Decision Architectures** through structured, scenario-based research.